 Course Availability: Part Time Short Courses and Workshops

-Training course in Anthroposophic Psychotherapy, Psychiatric Disorders (Children and Adults), and Psychosomatics
+Training course in Anthroposophic Psychotherapy, Psychopathology and Psychosomatics

 Attachment styles and the lower senses: blackboard drawing by Henriette Dekkers

-Seven 4-day interactive seminars and 6 interim seminars, dates to be determined
+Nine 4-day interactive seminars and 8 interim seminars

 The course works with human developmental laws and the health-bringing potential of the human individuality with its capacity to overcome the most serious human crises.
 It takes the view that individual healing is essential for social healing.

-Some psychological therapists, who successfully complete the course, may be able to apply for UKCP (United Kingdom Council for Psychotherapy) psychotherapy registration.
-A route has been successfully tried and tested by the course through an organisational member of the Humanistic and Integrative Psychotherapy College.
+Some graduates may be able to apply for UKCP (United Kingdom Council for Psychotherapy) psychotherapy registration.
 This will involve extra teaching (and extra costs) over a period of six months.

 Dissociation as a result of trauma: blackboard drawing by Henriette Dekkers

 This course will be running for the second time in the UK.
-The first UK course, which is still running, will be completed in 2016.
-Click here to read some comments from current students.
+The first UK course, was completed in 2016.

-Since the late 1980s, Ad and Henriette Dekkers have successfully delivered the course inHolland, Germany, Italy, Spain, Russia, Israel, Brazil, Argentina and Chile.
+Since the late 1980s, Ad and Henriette Dekkers have successfully delivered the course inHolland, Germany, Italy, Spain, Russia, Israel, Brazil, Argentina, Chile and the UK.

-Students who successfully complete the course will be eligible to join the International Federation of Anthroposophic Psychotherapy Associations (IFAPA).
-The Association was formed in 2012 and held its first international conference at Emerson College in June 2014: see conference report.
+Students who successfully complete the course will be eligible to join the International Federation of Anthroposophic Psychotherapy Associations (IFAPA): see international student feeback.
+The Association was formed in 2012 and has held two international conferences at Emerson College in June 2014 (see conference report) and June 2016.